gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 server.tomcat.max-connections=1000
 ```

+Throughput (requests served per second) of a single server depends on following

+1. Number of tomcat threads
+2. Server hardware (CPU, Memory, SSD, Network Bandwidth)
+3. Type of task (IO intensive vs CPU intensive)

+If you have 200 threads (BIO) and all request response on average take 1 second (latency) to complete then your server can handle 200 requests per second.
+When there are IO intensive tasks which cause threads to wait and context switching takes place, throughput calculation becomes tricky and needs to be approximated.

 {{% notice info "Note" %}}
-Throughput - The number of tomcat threads and the server hardware determine how many requests can be served in a given time interval.
-If you have 200 threads (BIO) and all request response on average take 1 second to complete then your server can handle 200 requests per second.
-When there is IO involved and context switching takes place throughput calculation becomes tricky.
+Benchmark the system on a varied load to arrive at the peek throughput the system can handle.
 {{% /notice %}}

 ### Keep-Alive